atvfool/project-zomboid/README.md

 ⚠️

-Sorry, I have no more time to maintain this project and I no longer play ProjectZomboid to properly follow its progress.
-Feel free to fork this project and continue this work on your side.
+~~Sorry, I have no more time to maintain this project and I no longer play ProjectZomboid to properly follow its progress.
+Feel free to fork this project and continue this work on your side.~~

+I have forked this.
+No changes have been made so far as it all still seems to be working.

 # Project Zomboid server - Docker image